robertquitt/robertquitt.github.io/about.md

 - [Vim][vim] for editing text effectively
 - [Tmux][tmux] for session persistence and pane splitting
-* [Mosh][mosh] for keeping ssh sessions open and stable in spite of dodgy connections
+- [Mosh][mosh] for keeping ssh sessions open and stable in spite of dodgy connections

 To sync and track my configurations across machines, I store my [dotfiles here][dotfiles].

+Lately, I've been trying out VS Code.
+The remote development workflow "just works" over ssh and I'm quite happy with it so far.
+The editor support for working on websites is pretty nifty too.

 My primary programming language is Python.
 The standard library is so rich it brings a tear to my eye.
+Besides Python, I'm also familiar with C++, Java, SQL, and a few more.
+I've been learning Rust on and off for the past few years as well, although I haven't had much use for it yet.

 [dotfiles]: https://github.com/robertquitt/dotfiles/
 [ranger]: https://github.com/ranger/ranger/